DSStoffer/dsstoffer.github.io/Rtoot.md

 <img src="figs/lmplot.png" alt="lmplot"  width="50%"><br/>

-The `lm`} object that we called `fit` in  our simulation contains all sorts of information that can be extracted.
+The `lm` object that we called `fit` in  our simulation contains all sorts of information that can be extracted.
 Sometimes, however, it might be difficult to find where that information is stored.
 The easiest way to find what is stored in an object is to look at the _structure_ of the object.
 We list only a partial output because this particular list is very long.
 ```r